RicoJia/dream_cartographer/rgbd_slam_rico/README.md

 roslaunch rgbd_slam_rico rgbd_slam_rico.launch
 ```

-4. By default, this program saves the resulting in `data/rgbd_rico_slam_output.pcd`.
+4. By default, this program saves the results in `data/rgbd_rico_slam_output.pcd`.
 To visualize, one can:

 ```bash
 python3 scripts/visualize_pointcloud_open3d.py